2021 SEA Games Men’s 200m Heat 2 Vietnamese Goku Ngần Ngọc Nghĩa

 The mark, of course, is awaiting the wind report reading before it can be officially ratified.

-The 22-year-old got out even with the leaders, but around 70 meters to go pulled away from the rest of the pack in the race’s maintenance phase.
+The 22-year-old got out even with the leaders, but with around 70 meters to go pulled away from the rest of the pack in the race’s maintenance phase.